Go Off-Road on the Beach

 One of the best beaches near the Airport

 The capital city of San Juan offers fantastic beaches with vibrant city life that many seek to experience.
-We encourage visitors to venture outside the city, the island offers hundreds of beaches that are quiet, uncrowded with crystal clear water.
+We encourage visitors to venture outside the city, the island offers hundreds of beaches that are quiet, and uncrowded with crystal clear water.
 A short drive from San Juan, and just minutes from Isla Verde you can spend a great morning at La Posita, a long beach on the Atlantic side with few visitors during the winter months.

 Romantic couples seeking a more intimate beach spot will enjoy visiting during quiet weekdays from fall to spring.
+This beach is great for listening to the sounds of the waves crashing against the rock wall and perfect for relaxing swim/float on the calm water.
 During weekends, holiday weekends, and summer months, La Posita is a popular beach spot for local families so expect more crowds.

-This beach is great for listening to the sounds of the waves crashing against the rock wall and perfect for relaxing swim/float on the calm water.

 To add to the fun, you can watch planes fly over La Posita Beach… and relax knowing you still have more time to enjoy the pleasures of the Caribbean in Puerto Rico.

 We travel the island to bring you the best of Puerto Rico, this travel guide was the first to include La Posita Beach on the “Best beaches in Puerto Rico” list; since then we’ve received many comments from readers, a few have one question in common…” where on the island can I find more beaches like this?”
 Here are many more…

 Keep in mind that this is a “public” beach, there are no lifeguards or regular cleaning of the beach.

-Help us keep La Posita beautiful by taking the trash with you and never leaving it on the beach.
+Please help us keep La Posita beautiful by taking the trash with you and never leaving it on the beach.